MichelleAaa/js-number-to-roman-numeral-generator/README.md

 ## Launch Instructions

-Clone this repository to your local machine.
+Clone or download this repository to your local machine.

-Double click on the index.html file.
+In the file folder, double click on the index.html file.
 The application will launch in your web browser.

 **Please note that this application requires an internet connection.